Document

 07Parked with payment made to extend the stay beyond initial timeLower

-19Parked in residents’ or shared use parking place or zone displaying an invalid permit, an invalid voucher or an invalid pay & display ticketLower
+19Parked in a residents’ or shared use parking place or zone with an invalid virtual permit or displaying an invalid physical permit or voucher or pay and display ticket, or after the expiry of paid for timeLower

 21Parked in a suspended bay or space or part of bay or spaceHigher